Former Westbury deputy mayor dies at 77

 “She came to decisions quickly when she got informed, and was able to make decisions and support something when she thought it was the best thing available.”

-A deputy mayor for about 9 years and a trustee for 17, Boes also devoted herself to aiding seniors and children.
+A deputy mayor for about nine years and a trustee for 17, Boes also devoted herself to aiding seniors and children.

 “She was a voice of reason on our board, as well as in the community at large,” said Mayor Peter Cavallaro in a statement.
 “She served me and our residents with great dedication, passion, deep commitment and wisdom.”